International-Data-Spaces-Association/Building-Blocks-Catalog/README.md

 This is the repository to list the building blocks developed in OPEN DEI project.

 ## Introduction to Building Blocks
 <div align="justify">The different building blocks can be specified and developed independently of each other.
 When doing so, existing norms, standards, and best practices should be used to ensure cohesion of building blocks.
-Each data space solution can integrate multiple building blocks, as long as they are in line with data space reference architectures (e.g., the IDS Reference Architecture Model49).
+Each data space solution can integrate multiple building blocks, as long as they are in line with data space reference architectures (e.g., the IDS Reference Architecture Model v4.0).
 The building blocks presented in this chapter are core elements of any data space.
 As such, they can be considered sector-agnostic.
 Nevertheless, they can be used in sector-specific scenarios (see e.g. seaport scenarios).
 Data space stakeholders may also define additional building blocks to support innovative features and functions.
 For instance, data space architects may introduce building blocks that enable novel types of data space architectures combining centralised and decentralised approaches.
 Likewise, business stakeholders may introduce building blocks that enable novel forms of smart contracts to be agreed upon by participants of a data space, thereby facilitating business model innovations.
 Hence, the building blocks presented in this chapter are not exhaustive, but rather indicative of the elements of a data space.
 In general, each building block consists of reusable, generic components (i.e. which can be used across domains and industries) and more specific components (i.e. to meet requirements and regulations that are specific for certain industries, domains, or even concrete use cases).
 This allows individual participants to join different data spaces, use data in multiple contexts and scenarios, and be part of multiple data value chains.</div>

 ## Taxonomy of Building Blocks
 The taxonomy of building blocks constituting a data space will benefit various stakeholders: